GetBack2Basics/TripCrafter/README.md

 🤝 **Real-time Collaboration**: All trip data is stored in a publicly accessible Firebase Firestore collection, allowing everyone with access to the app to view and update the same itinerary in real-time.

+🖼️ **Discover Pane**: At the top of your dashboard, see up to 3 locations from your itinerary, each cycling through up to 3 downloaded images every 10 seconds.
+Use the arrows to scroll through more locations, or let the images cycle automatically.
+As you scroll your itinerary, the Discover pane updates to show relevant locations.
+All images are downloaded in advance for reliability and speed.
 🗺️ **Interactive Map View**: Visualize your trip route on Google Maps with turn-by-turn directions between locations and automatic travel time calculations.

 🏝️ **Sample Trip**: The app comes pre-populated with an example Tasmania trip itinerary to get you started!